 Other end-of-life care hospitalisations

-Defined, for the purposes of this report, as hospitalisations where a diagnosis of palliative care was provided but the palliative care was not necessarily delivered by a palliative care specialist.
-This was evidenced by an additional diagnosis of palliative care, but where the ‘Care type’ was not Palliative care.
-Further information can be found in the Identifying palliative care hospitalisations section.
+Defined, for the purposes of this report, as hospitalisations where a diagnosis of palliative care is recorded, but the primary clinical purpose of care is not palliation (care type not defined as palliative care) Further information can be found in the Identifying palliative care hospitalisations section.

 Palliative care hospitalisations

-Defined, for the purposes of this report, as hospitalisations that involved specialist palliative care.
-This was evidenced by a code of Palliative care for the ‘Care type’.
+Defined, for the purposes of this report, as hospitalisations where the primary clinical purpose of care is palliative care and care is provided in a palliative care unit or by a palliative care specialist (hospitalisations with a care type of palliative care).
 Further information can be found in the Identifying palliative care hospitalisations section.

 Palliative care-related encounter